honr/aa/README.md

 aa aa
 ```

-If you put the resulting `.bin/aa` in your path, you can edit an `AA` file in
+If you put the resulting `.bin/aa` executable in your PATH, you can edit an
-any directory and run `aa` there.
+`AA` file in any directory and run `aa` there.